Policies

 4. Sedative hypnotics for sleep (e.g. Ambien, Lunesta, Sonata).
 The medical evidence supports the use of these medications in appropriate circumstances for short-term sleep disturbance.
 In most cases, long-term regular use is not supported by the evidence and risks of adverse outcomes is significant.
 We will continue to emphasize non-medication approaches to improved sleep and limit the use of these prescriptions.

 Please understand that these policies have been established to ensure the safety of our patients and are supported by current medical evidence.
 If you have questions regarding your current medication regimen and how it is affected by these policies, please make an appointment to discuss with your medical provider.
-You are also welcome to send a portal message to the practice requesting that we review any concerns.

 Patient Behavior & Communication Expectation

 Patients should expect to be treated with respect by our team.
 In return, we expect patients to treat us respectfully.
 Threats to health certainly raise anxiety and occasionally angry emotions, but we cannot tolerate behavior that is in any way threatening or abusive.
 If a patient has a concern, we ask them to ask our staff to communicate the concern with either Dr. Kristina Lemene or Dr. Chad Costley and allow a 24 hour “cooling off” period before expecting to discuss the issue.
-Obviously, if the issue involves an immediate threat to one’s health, we will engage on it immediately, but in our experience waiting 24 hours makes respectful interaction and therefore problem resolution more likely.
+Obviously, if the issue involves an immediate threat to one’s health, we will engage on it immediately, but in our experience waiting 24 hours makes respectful interaction and problem resolution more likely.

 Form Completion